 This would include but is not limited to: a thorough examination including past medical conditions; complete dental x-rays; impression of existing teeth; bite analysis; occlusion analysis, wax-up of teeth; CT scan; and surgical stents or templates.
 A number of patients have come to us with dental implant failures, usually a result of having a less experienced dentist “cut corners”.

 Many Dental Implant Failures can be avoided if proper diagnosis is made with gathering the above records as a bare minimum.
-Sufficient bone mass is required to support the implant; the quality of the bone ( porous vs. dense ), the dexterity of the dentist; evaluation of shifted teeth due to missing teeth, the level of your gums, the bite and any mal-occlusion; and the overall oral hygiene of the patient is the determining factors.
-The COST of dental implants in Los Angeles or Beverly hills is dependent on the above factors, and can vary from $1000 and up, depending on the complexity of each individual case!
+Sufficient bone mass is required to support the implant; the quality of the bone ( porous vs. dense ); the dexterity if the dentist; the bite and degree of occlusion; and the overall oral hygiene of the patient.

 What is a Dental Implant ?
 Dental Implants, or tooth Implants are basically screws or abutments that are surgically placed into the bone.
 There are various types of implants for dentistry, made by a wide variety of dental companies.
 Today, most are made of titanium and are bio compatible.
 One of the newer additions is Zirconium implants which are metal-free, tooth-colored and very strong.
 This newer zirconium implant has been widely used in Europe and is gaining popularity in the US.